CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Create classes for managing a university network.
 Classes should be created for students, courses, professors, and universities.

-A student is uniquely identified by their matriculation number (1-999).
+A student is uniquely identified by their student ID number (1-999).
 Additionally, a student has a first name, a last name, and an email.
 Furthermore, a student should have a collection of courses.
 These courses should internally be stored as either “passed” or “not passed”.
 Additionally, it should be recorded how many failed attempts the student has had in a particular course.
 For the latest exam, the grade should be stored, and a 5.0 should indicate “not passed”.

 A course should have a title, a number of credits, and a professor.